lincc-frameworks/nested-pandas/README.md

 # nested-pandas
 Efficient Pandas representation for nested associated datasets.

-Nested-Pandas extends the Pandas package with tooling and support for nested dataframes packed into values of top-level dataframe columns.
+Nested-Pandas extends the [pandas](https://pandas.pydata.org/) package with tooling and support for nested dataframes packed into values of top-level dataframe columns.
 Pyarrow is used intrinsically to aid in scalability and performance.

 ![image](./nestedframe.png)

-Nested-Pandas is motivated by time-domain Astronomy use-cases, where we see typically two levels of information, information about astronomical objects and then an associated set of n measurements of those objects.
+Nested-Pandas is motivated by time-domain astronomy use cases, where we see typically two levels of information, information about astronomical objects and then an associated set of `N` measurements of those objects.
 Nested-Pandas offers a performant and memory-efficient package for working with these types of datasets.

 Core advantages being: